 2. Know the terminology.

-Bankers and lenders won't take you seriously if it seems like you're unprepared or not sure what you're talking about.
+Bankers and lenders won't take you seriously if it seems like you're unprepared or unsure of what you're talking about.

 "Speaking the same language as your lender demonstrates that you understand the process and your responsibilities, increasing your lender's confidence in you," said Paola Garcia, a small business advisor at Excelsior Growth Fund.
 "This can also help you spot warning signs that a potential lender may not have the experience you need or may demonstrate predatory lending behaviors – either of which can result in a loan that's poorly structured, with repayment terms that jeopardize your business's cash flow."

 Before you apply for a loan, here are some terms you should familiarize yourself with.